The-Chinese-Room/InkpotDemo/README.md

 ## Inkpot Debug
 There are two debug tools in developement, *the blotter* and *the outliner*.<br>
 The Blotter allows you to view and set values whilst your story is running in the Unreal Editor.<br>
-The Outliner currently only allows you to see the overal structure of your story.<br>
+The Outliner currently only allows you to see the overal structure of your story.<br><br>
 ![StartBlotterMenu](Documentation/StartBlotter.png)

 ### The Blotter